derdoktor667/DShotRMT/README.md

 [![Arduino CI](https://github.com/derdoktor667/DShotRMT/actions/workflows/ci.yml/badge.svg)](https://github.com/derdoktor667/DShotRMT/actions/workflows/ci.yml)

-A C++ library for generating DShot signals on ESP32 microcontrollers using the **modern ESP-IDF 5 RMT encoder API** (`rmt_tx.h` / `rmt_rx.h`).
+An Arduino IDElibrary for generating DShot signals on ESP32 microcontrollers using the **modern ESP-IDF 5 RMT encoder API** (`rmt_tx.h` / `rmt_rx.h`).
 This library specifically leverages the official `rmt_bytes_encoder` API for an efficient, hardware-timed, and maintainable implementation.
 It provides a simple way to control brushless motors in both Arduino and ESP-IDF projects.

  The legacy version using the old `rmt.h` API is available in the `oldAPI` branch.

 ### DShot300 Example Output